ENERGY SMART ROCHESTER

 The City of Rochester encourages all residents and property owners to use energy more efficiently and to consider beneficial electrification, which means switching from using greenhouse gas generating fossil fuels (natural gas, gasoline, fuel oil, or propane) to electricity as our primary fuel source whenever possible.
 Since electricity in our region is generated from mostly clean (non-fossil fuel) resources, beneficial electrification will reduce greenhouse gas emissions that contribute to climate change and all of the associated negative impacts on our health, economy and environment.

-Energy Smart Rochester provides tips, actions and resources to increase energy efficiency in buildings and to promote beneficial electrification in our community.
-Sign-up for a no-cost energy assessment and improve home insulation; learn how you can switch to high efficiency, electric powered heat pumps for building heating, cooling and water heating; upgrade to energy efficient electric appliances and equipment; and if possible, consider driving an electric vehicle or installing solar panels to generate renewable energy for your home.
+Energy Smart Rochester provides tips, actions, and resources to increase energy efficiency in buildings and to promote beneficial electrification in our community.
+Sign-up for a no-cost energy assessment and improve home insulation; learn how you can switch to high efficiency, electric powered heat pumps for building heating, cooling, and water heating; upgrade to energy efficient electric appliances and equipment; and if possible, consider driving an electric vehicle or installing solar panels to generate renewable energy for your home.

 Together, all of us can take steps to help Rochester meet the goals of its Climate Action Plan and Rochester 2034 Plan to reduce greenhouse gas emissions.